A5100907/pr-linter/README.md

 * Label properties like color and description can be changed later manually if required.
 * Enabled by default for all repos
 * Can be explicitly disabled by supplying workflow argument `enable_labeler: false` to a step 'run-pr-linter'

+### File type checker
+*  This feature checks for files added in the PR and if binaries found, raise an error.
+This makes it so PR with binaries must be approved by an Administrator.
+* Enabled by default for all repos
+* Can be explicitly disabled by supplying workflow argument `enable_file_checker: false` to a step 'run-pr-linter'